 The presence of an unwanted constituent, contaminant or impurity in a substance or environment.
 When using cannabis trimming machines, contamination concerns can come from: mold; paint, oil or metal flaking off the machine into the product; cleaning agents; or even cross-contamination between strains.

-An automated method for moving material from one processing stage to another.
+An automated method for moving cannabis plants from one processing stage to another.
 In a commercial harvesting environment, conveyors are often placed at the outfeed of a Bucker to bring material to a Trimmer, and in front of the Trimmer to enable consistent loading.
 They can also be placed at the outfeed side of a Trimmer to facilitate for quality control inspection.
 Conveyors are also available for feeding the trimmed cannabis from the outfeed of the trimmer into an automated bud sorter.

 Corrosion resistance refers to how well a substance, particularly a metal, can withstand damage caused by oxidation or other chemical reactions.
 Besides intrinsic corrosion resistance, a metal’s resistance to corrosion can be increased by applying different methods such as coating, painting and applying a corrosion inhibitor.
 There are no materials that are resistant to all corrosion in all environments.

 Curing is an extended drying process that comes after the initial drying phase in cannabis harvesting.
 During curing, moisture is systematically and slowly removed in order to enhance a flower’s smell, flavor, and potency.

-Commonly used but ineffective measurement for trimming machine efficiency.
+Commonly used but ineffective measurement for marijuana trimming machine efficiency.
 In a trimming machine with a perforated sheet metal tumbler, this measurement is usually taken every time the two cutting edges (bedknife and reel) make contact under a slot in the tumbler.
-Does not indicate whether a cut on a leaf is actually made.
-Has no relevance or connection to actual performance, is considered a false measurement created by marketers.
+This does not indicate whether a cut on a leaf is actually made.
+It has no relevance or connection to machine performance and is considered a false measurement created by marketers.